Muhsin Yazıcıoğlu: Death

-Yazıcıoğlu died on March 25, 2009, in a helicopter crash in the southern Turkish province of Kahramanmaraş, after a political rally there on the way to the next rally in Yozgat just four days before the local elections.
+Yazıcıoğlu died on March 25, 2009, in a suspicious helicopter crash in the southern Turkish province of Kahramanmaraş, after a political rally there on the way to the next rally in Yozgat just four days before the local elections.
 The pilot and three other passengers also died in the accident.
-After the crash, Ismail Güneş who was one of the passengers, called the Turkish emergency service number 112 and was able to talk to the dispatcher clearly.
+After the crash, İsmail Güneş who was one of the passengers, called the Turkish emergency service number 112 and was able to talk to the dispatcher clearly.
+Güneş made several calls to emergency services, but the helicopter wreck was not found in time.
+Later, the officials involved were investigated and charged with several crimes including negligence of duty, with the lack of/delayed response being blamed on the Gülen movement having infiltrated government institutions.

 Yazıcıoğlu received a state funeral to which most of the party leaders attended.
 Thousands of people joined his funeral ceremony in Kocatepe Mosque in Ankara.
 After his death, in the 2009 local elections the BBP's candidate was elected as the new mayor of Sivas.